-The engine has been fitted with a dual fuel carburated system.
+The engine has been fitted with a dual fuel carburetion system.
 The unit will run on natural gas or LP gas (vapor), but it has been factory set to run on natural gas.
 The fuel system will be configured for the available fuel source during installation.

-Recommended fuels should have a joules (Btu) content of at least 37.26 megajoules per cubic meter (1000 Btus per cubic foot) for natural gas, or at least 93.15 megajoules per cubic meter (2500 Btus per cubic foot) for LP gas (vapor).
+Recommended fuels should have a btu content of at least 1,000 Btus per cubic foot (37.26 megjoules per cubic meter) for natural gas, or at least 2,500 Btus per cubic foot (93.15 megajoules per cubic meter) for LP gas (vapor).

-NOTE: If converting to LP gas from natural gas, a minimum LP tank size of 946 liters (250 gallons) is recommended.
+NOTE: If converting to LP gas from natural gas, a minimum LP tank size of 250 gallons (946 liters) is recommended.
 See the Installation Manual for complete procedures and details.